elizabeth-gj/elizabeth-gj/README.md

 I'm Elizabeth, commercial analyst working on developing Data Viz, SQL and Python skills.

-- I've worked for 7+ years in e-commerce, for both a CPG company and a travel one.
+- I've been working in e-commerce for 8 years, for direct-to-customer brands.
+- 1
--
+- 2